 Search news archive

-Commenting on the UK greenhouse gas emissions national statistics:1990-2017 published by BEIS today, Energy UK’s chief executive, Lawrence Slade said:
+Commenting on the provisional UK greenhouse gas emissions for 2018 statistics published by BEIS today, Energy UK’s chief executive, Lawrence Slade said:

 Following EU's response to PM's delay request, Energy UK's chief executive Lawrence Slade said:

 Energy UK’s monthly electricity figures – published today – show that 450,000 (452,977) customers switched supplier last month, slightly down (0.1%) compared to February 2018.
 This brings the total number of switches to 835,642 this year, up 2% when compared to the first two months of 2018.